gitforwork2/gitforwork.github.io/README.md

-This is the source code of the site for Modhal investment management.
-This site is to analyse and track the investments made by modhal.
+This is the source code of the site for Modhal Investments.